 “You going to explain why you lied?”
 I nodded my head at his mate scar.

 His eyes widened briefly as he seemed to be holding his tongue.
 His face turning a faint red.
 “Something like that,” He reached for my right arm and I shrugged out of the way.
 He gritted his teeth while his chest heaved heavily once.
 “Come with me outside,”

 “Alright,” I dropped my arms and strode out of the bar, steps thudding behind me.
 Why didn’t he want me here?
 The cold wind blew through my hair and chilled my skin.
 My eyes fixed on the dark sky, clouds blotting out the stars.
 I stopped, a lump forming in my throat.
 Was there someone else?
 I knew some people didn’t believe in having a soulmate even if they were marked or they found someone else they didn’t want to leave for their soulmate, but I figured my soulmate would want only me.
 Had I been wrong?
 Did he want someone else?
 My chest tightened.
 I blinked back tears.
 Relax Evelyn, you just made assumptions.
 He’s confirmed nothing yet.

 I blinked a few times.
 My breathing picked up as the wind seemed to lose its bite.
 My hands trembled slightly.
-Who treat their soulmate like this?
+Who treats their soulmate like this?
 “Why?”